Roadgames: Box office

 Roadgames was a box office bomb in Australia upon its June 1981 release.
 It was released theatrically in the United States in November 1981, and similarly did not perform as well as originally expected, which Franklin blamed on its marketing as a slasher film.
 However, it did lead to Franklin landing the job of directing Psycho II in 1983.

 Critical response

+On Rotten Tomatoes, the film has an approval rating of 92% based on 12 reviews, with an average rating of 7.90/10.
+On Metacritic the film has a score of 71 out of 100, based on 6 critics, indicating "generally favorable reviews".
 Variety gave the film a positive review, calling it "an above-average suspenser."
 The New York Times, however, gave the film a middling review, saying: "Although Road Games was made in Australia, the Outback might as well be the New Jersey Turnpike."
 Time Out gave the film a positive review, saying: "It's precisely its pretensions which make this a surprisingly agreeable cross of angst-ridden '70s road movie with Hitchcockian thriller...
 Effective as a string of cinematic shocks, the movie manages a good number of coups, with its cargo of raw meat, use of Jamie Lee's association with endless knife-flicks, and the ever-so-slightly surreal placing of figures in a vast landscape, making for an endearing horror pic."
+Leonard Maltin described it as an "adequate thriller" and rated the film 21/2-stars-out-of-4.